luizdtna/django-heroku/README.md

 ### Sending configs from .env to Heroku ( You have to be inside tha folther where .env files is)
 * heroku plugins:install heroku-config
-* heroku config:push -a
+* heroku config:push

+Insert .env in gitignore

 ### To show heroku configs do
-* heroku config
+* heroku config ---- view on machine

 ## Publishing the app
 * git add .